Jakson-Almeida/Rust-Web-Assembly/README.md

 ![WebAssembly project](https://github.com/Jakson-Almeida/Rust-Web-Assembly/blob/main/data/READ-ME-img2.png)

 ## Conclusion
-This setup offers a practical introduction to developing web applications with Rust and WebAssembly, illustrating the powerful integration capabilities of these technologies.
+This setup offers a practical introduction to developing web applications with Rust, WebAssembly, and the Sycamore framework, illustrating the powerful integration capabilities of these technologies.